Mount Oyama was registered as one of the Japan Heritage(日本遺産) on April 25, 2016.

 Oyama Afuri Shrine (大山阿夫利神社)

 This is said to have been built in B.C.
 97 under the reign of Emperor Sujin.
-The enshrined Deities are Oyamatsumino-okami(大山祇大神), Oikazushino-kami(大雷神) and Takao-kami(高龗神).
+The enshrined Deities are Oyamatsumino-okami(大山祇大神), Oikazuchino-kami(大雷神) and Takaokamino-kami(高龗神).
 Torinoiwakusubuneno-kami(鳥石楠船神) is also defied here Honsha as the guardian of sailors.
 The sanctuary of the shrine stands on the summit, and further down the mountain is a branch of the shrine, called the Shimosha.

 ・Address: 12 Oyama, Isehara-shi, Kanagawa 259-1107